Loss of an Eye

 - This was initially reported more than 400 years ago, yet it is only recently that significant reconstructive options became available.

-- Surgeries which lead to in anophthalmos
+- Surgeries which result in anophthalmos

 There are three classifications for this condition: